-This guide covers important information for prospective information technology MBA students, including common courses and potential careers and salaries for graduates.
+Explore important information for prospective information technology MBA students, including common courses and potential careers for graduates.

 Careers in Information Technology

-Below, we outline five potential careers for graduates with an information technology MBA, including projected job growth and median salaries.
+Below, we outline potential IT careers for online graduates, including projected job growth and median salaries.
 If you find one that interests you, consider applying for an internship in that field.
 Some companies hire paid interns and keep them for full-time work after graduation.
 You can also center your capstone project around a topic that relates directly to your ideal career.

 Computer and Information Research Scientist